-- If something that breaks is covered by a manufacturer's warranty, an extended warranty you purchased won't pay for it.
+- If something that breaks is covered by a manufacturer's limited warranty, an extended warranty you purchased won't pay for it.
 Extended warranties kick in only when a repair is not covered by the manufacturer, so it is redundant coverage until the car company drops out of the picture.

-Cons of Buying CPO
+Cons of Buying Certified Pre-Owned

-- Audio equipment, telematics and other electronics usually are covered only by a manufacturer's remaining basic or CPO warranty, and on some vehicles the coverage might only be for the first two years.
+- Audio equipment, telematics and other electronics usually are covered only by a manufacturer's remaining basic or CPO warranty, and on some pre-owned vehicles, the coverage might only be for the first two years.
 Replacing an audio head unit can easily top $1,000.
 Other things, such as sensors and seals and gaskets on engines and transmissions, might not be covered by a CPO warranty.
-They might be covered by an extended warranty, along with other items that the CPO warranty doesn't cover.
+They might be covered by an extended warranty along with other items that the CPO warranty doesn't cover.
 Check out the extended warranty contract carefully before you buy because they vary greatly.